kubernetes/website/docs/getting-started-guides/scratch.md

 1. Start with a provided template for a pod.
 1. Set the `HYPERKUBE_IMAGE` to the values chosen in [Selecting Images](#selecting-images).
 1. Determine which flags are needed for your cluster, using the advice below each template.
-1. Set the flags to be individual strings in the command array (for example, $ARGN below)
+1. Set the flags to be individual strings in the command array (for example $ARGN below)
 1. Start the pod by putting the completed template into the kubelet manifest directory.
 1. Verify that the pod is started.